 Once the Department of Veteran’s Affairs has received your application and all the necessary documentation, the claim will be processed.
 Veterans and eligible dependents will receive notification of this action in the form of a Certificate of Eligibility.
 This certificate will indicate the type of benefit you are entitled to, the number of months you have to use your benefit and the date your benefit will expire.

-Louisiana College’s VA School Certifying Official reports pre-registered hours (only) as soon as VA Data Form is received.
+Louisiana Christian University’s VA School Certifying Official reports pre-registered hours (only) as soon as VA Data Form is received.
 All information regarding your enrollment including amount of tuition/fees will be reported to the Department of Veterans Affairs after the Drop/Add period.
 Any changes in enrollment are electronically submitted.
 Students receiving benefits under Chapter 30, 1606, & 1607 are required to confirm their enrollment status to the VA at the end of each month by calling 1-888-442-4551.

 Upon receipt of all required documentation and after the Drop/Add period, the certifying official will forward an Enrollment Certificate to the Veterans Administration Regional Office.
 No paperwork will automatically be prepared and forwarded to the Veterans Administration for processing and payment without the student’s request.
 Students must complete the VA Data Form for each term that they wish to receive benefits.
 Completed forms should be forwarded to the office of the Certifying Official.

 Louisiana Christian University’s Cohort Default Rate (CDR) for 2017 was 9.7.
 To visit the Federal Student Aid website for the U.S. Dept. of Education, click HERE https://www2.ed.gov/offices/OSFAP/defaultmanagement/cdr.html